Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/pkg.md

 ## `pkg choices:`

 `pkg choices:` can be used to override `.pkg`’s default install options via `-applyChoiceChangesXML`.
-It uses a deserialized version of the `choiceChanges` property list (refer to the `CHOICE CHANGES FILE` section of the `installer` manual page by running the command `man installer` for further information).
+It uses a deserialized version of the `choiceChanges` property list (refer to the `CHOICE CHANGES FILE` section of the `installer` manual page by running `man installer`).

 Running the  macOS command: